 After you’ve participated in initial conversations with a person or group of people, provide your contact information.
 You should continue to keep in contact with people who can help you on your job search and whom you can help in some way.
 It’s also worthwhile to build relationships with people that you find admirable or interesting.
 Setting up meetings to discuss current work or future aspirations can help build good professional relationships.

 To build rapport during interviews, follow the lead of the interviewer.
 If they seem busy and prefer concise, to-the-point answers, do not try to fit additional conversation into the interview.
-If the interviewers starts your meeting with casual conversation, use this time to begin building a relationship.
+If the interviewer starts your meeting with casual conversation, use this time to begin building a relationship.
 Answer their questions and ask questions back in return.
 While you should avoid personal topics, such as religion and politics, it can be appropriate to find topics or hobbies of common interest.
-It is important that you take an actual interest in the interviewer.
+You should take an actual interest in the interviewer.
 Active listening and attentive body language such as eye contact can help form a genuine connection.

 In the workplace

 There are several ways you can begin to build rapport in your current workplace.
-It is likely that you will naturally form connections with some coworkers while others may require more effort.
+You will likely naturally form connections with some coworkers while others may require more effort.
 Either way, here are some ways you can build rapport in the workplace:

-Find appropriate moments to have casual conversation.
-While talking about work is important, participating in more casual conversation can be helpful when building relationships.
-When you have a meeting with someone, for example, start out by asking what activities they did over the weekend or whether they have any plans for the week.
+Find appropriate moments to have a casual conversation.
+While talking about work is important, participating in more casual conversations can be helpful when building relationships.
+When you have a meeting with someone, for example, start by asking what activities they did over the weekend or whether they have any plans for the week.

 Schedule quality time regularly.
-To continue building upon the relationship, find time to meet on a regular basis.
+To continue building upon the relationship, find time to meet regularly.
 You can schedule a lunch with the person, stop by their desk when you know they have free time, ask them to go for coffee or a walk around the building or share time in an activity you both enjoy.